US weather satellite, test payload launched into space

 Developed for the National Oceanic and Atmospheric Administration, JPSS-2 was placed into an orbit that circles the Earth from pole to pole, joining previously launched satellites in a system designed to improve weather forecasting and climate monitoring.

-The NASA mission blog said there was no immediate data confirming deployment of the solar array.
+NASA said there was no immediate data confirming deployment of the satellite’s electricity-producing solar array, but late in the day the space agency announced that it was fully extended.

-“Mission managers for NOAA’s JPSS-2 confirm the satellite has acquired signal and is receiving and responding to commands.
-The satellite is currently power positive (getting electricity) and in a safe and stable configuration while teams assess the status of the solar array,” the blog said.
+“The operations team will continue to evaluate an earlier solar array deployment issue, but at this time, the satellite is healthy and operating as expected.
+The team has resumed normal activities for the JPSS-2 mission,” a NASA statement said.

 The array has five panels that were collapsed in an accordion fold for launch.
-The fully deployed array would extend 30 feet (9.1 meters).
+The fully deployed array extends 30 feet (9.1 meters).

 Mission officials say the satellite represents the latest technology and will increase precision of observations of the atmosphere, oceans and land.